 Any rule type can be used to create a segment.
-The following rule was created to define the Managers segment:
+The following rule was created to define a created segment:

 Before any of the items in a segment appear in the Player Menu, WalkMe will check that the associated rule is true.
 WalkMe will only show the items you have added to the segment when the rule for the segment is true.
 A segment is only checked once when the page loads; it cannot be based on an on-screen element that does not appear immediately on the page.

 Using Multiple Statements

 Using multiple statements relies on understanding the Rule Engine.
 Please visit the Using Multiple Statements section of the Rule Engine article.

 Grouping statements statements together also relies on understanding the Rule Engine.
 Please visit the Grouping Statements section of the Rule Engine article.